Institutional Review Board

 Research is defined as “a systematic investigation, including research, development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”
 A systematic investigation is an activity that involves a prospective plan incorporating data collection (quantitative or qualitative) and data analysis to answer a question.
 Investigations designed to develop or contribute to generalizable knowledge are those that are designed to draw general conclusions, inform policy, or facilitate change in practice.

 An example of a project that would not be considered human subjects research is a student project that occurs in the classroom if there is no intention of using the results for any purpose other than a class assignment.
 This type of project is undertaken as a learning experience to help students understand the process of conducting research, and the focus is not on producing meaningful results.
 In these cases, only the student and instructor have access to the results, and the project’s purpose ends when a grade is assigned.
 However, some class assignments are undertaken as part of a project with a broader purpose that makes them subject to IRB review.
 For example, if a student intends to later use data collected as part of a class assignment for a thesis project or if a student plans to share the results with an audience outside the classroom, he or she should seek IRB approval prior to initiating the data collection process.
-Thesis or dissertation projects conducted to meet the requirement of a degree require IRB review and approval any time human subjects are involved.
+Thesis or dissertation projects conducted to meet degree requirements are subject to IRB review and approval any time human subjects are involved.

 Questions about whether a project requires IRB review and other questions about the IRB process can be directed to Lisa Royalty, IRB Administrator.